 Jan T. Lowrey Cache Creek Nature Preserve (CCNP) is a 130-acre complex of wetlands, oak woodlands, grasslands, and creekside lands.
 The site is also home to two unique features: the Tending and Gathering Garden (TGG) and the Jan T. Lowrey Memorial Grove.
 The TGG is a collaborative effort with the local Native American community to demonstrate native plant uses in Patwin culture.
 The Jan T. Lowrey Memorial Grove showcases California native plants in a manicured setting and contains a small outdoor amphitheater.
 Additionally, approximately 2,000 elementary students visit the Nature Preserve each year to participate in our "Experience the Creek" environmental education program.
+Dogs are not allowed to protect wildlife from disturbance.

 Jan Lowrey was a founding board member of the Cache Creek Conservancy (CCC) and later executive director of the organization.
 After Jan’s passing in January, 2006, the CCC Board of Directors wished to create a lasting memorial to him on the grounds of the Nature Preserve by creating the memorial grove that bears his name.